kmlawson/history-of-history-in-east-asia/seminars.md

 Burton Watson. *Ssu Ma Chien Grand Historian Of China*.
 Columbia University Press, 1958. http://archive.org/details/ssumachiengrandh012602mbp.
 (P)

-Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* (P)
+Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* (P) (see Files)

 Durrant, Stephen W, Wai-yee Li, Michael Nylan, and Hans van Ess. *The Letter to Ren an and Sima Qian’s Legacy*, 2016.